 The Diversity Lecture Series is an award-winning program that began in 2001 and uses outside speakers to engage the entire campus community in conversations about identity and difference and that serve to further the University’s mission “to be an inclusive and diverse community that educates and cares for the whole person.”

-Former speakers have included John Quinones, Geena Rocero, Hill Harper, Judy Smith, Time Wise, Bishop Desmond Tutu just to name a few.
+Former speakers have included Angela Rye, Kimberle Crenshaw, John Quinones, Geena Rocero, Hill Harper, Judy Smith, Time Wise, Bishop Desmond Tutu just to name a few.

-From our ASA cultural show , our CSA Caribbean dinner, Harambee's "Week of the African Child", to LSA's Hispanic Heritage Month Observances, to BSU's annual talent show our multicultural student groups feature programs centered around educational, cultural, social, and recreational themes.
+From our ASA Dumpling Night , our CSA Fashion Show, BTG's Taste of the World, LSA's Hispanic Heritage Month Observances, to BSU's annual talent show our multicultural student groups feature programs centered around educational, cultural, social, and recreational themes.

 May is a special time for the office of Student Inclusion and Diversity and Inclusion and Diversity Access Programs.
 I&D Leaders and Scholars who have served in leadership positions (ICC Program, students organizations, Running Start, or our work study programs) or active in SID are honored with kente/stoles, invited to participate in a special photoshoot, and recognized for their active and continued commitment to the mission of SID at the End of Year Celebration.
 In May of 2018, we also celebrated our first Lavender Graduation Reception "to honor lesbian, gay, bisexual, transgender, queer and ally students and to acknowledge their achievements and contributions to the University".